 Frequent flyer programs have online stores where you can buy merchandise instead of spending your points on airplane tickets.
 But if you do the maths, it doesn’t take long to work out that the exchange rate isn't always the most competitive option.
-For example, to redeem Qantas points at the Qantas store, a $50 iTunes gift card costs 7500 points, yielding an exchange rate of 0.67 cents per point*.
-Various denominations of David Jones eGift Cards yield an exchange rate of 0.71 cents per point*.
+For example, to redeem Qantas points at the Qantas store, a $50 iTunes gift card costs 8,730 points, yielding an exchange rate of 0.57 cents per point*.
+Various denominations of David Jones eGift Cards yield an exchange rate of 0.62 cents per point*.
 You would enjoy a much better yield for your hard-earned points by paying cash for the goods you need and using your points for flights.

-To get the exchange rate for the deal in dollars per points, divide the cash value by the number of points - typically the answer should range between 0.08 (eight cents) and 0.005 (half a cent) per point.
+To derive the exchange rate for the deal in terms of dollars per point, divide the item’s cash value by the number of points needed to redeem it – typically the answer should range between 0.08 (eight cents) and 0.005 (half a cent) per point.

 If you’re getting only the equivalent of less than half a cent per point, you’re not getting good value for your points.
 If, on the other hand, you are getting as much as eight cents worth of airplane ticket per point, then you have a pretty good trade opportunity.

-Of course, if you don’t fly so frequently, it’s best to use the points any way you can, but you must also watch out for exorbitant taxes on flights paid for by points.
-If you factor in the worth of your points, a supposedly free flight can actually cost you more than if you had paid for the ticket.
+Of course, if you don’t fly very frequently, it’s best to use the points any way you can, but beware of exorbitant taxes on your redeemed flights.
+If you factor in the worth of your points, a supposedly free flight can actually cost you more than if you had paid for the ticket in cash.

 The options associated with flying are complex and often overwhelming.
 Travel agents can help you sort out the best way to get somewhere and even save you money.
 They do not, however, profit much from your use of frequent flyer points.

 If you don’t use the points you earn, it’s likely that they will expire.
-The timing depends upon the airline.
-Some count from the time you last flew.
-In this case, you might have earned some of your points years ago, but as long as you keep flying, the activity on your account keeps all its points alive.
-For example, your Qantas Points generally won’t expire unless you do not fly for 18 months.
+This expiration timing depends upon the airline, with some counting from the time you last flew.
+In this case, you might have earned some of your points many years ago, but as long as you keep flying, the activity on your account keeps all its points alive.
+For example, your Qantas points generally won’t expire unless you do not earn or use any points for 18 months.
 Earning frequent flyer points from purchases on affiliated credit cards also counts towards activity.

 How to use your Qantas frequent flyer points